 What I help people with

-My professional experience brings with it the skills to work with a broad range of concerns, difficulties, and most importantly, you.
+My professional experience brings the skills to work with a broad range of concerns, difficulties, and most importantly, you.

-It is difficult to list everything that I work with as there are many problems in life, and everyone's situation is unique.
+It is difficult to list everything I work with as there are many problems in life, and everyone's situation and experience is unique.
+After many years of working in mental health, I have worked with most of the experiences people bring to therapy.

 |